Dear reader of ADxS.org, please excuse the disruption.

 Overall, media consumption roughly tripled between 1970 and 2014.
 Even Homo sapiens, who are amazingly adaptable, are likely to be overwhelmed by this pace at times.

-ADHD can be temporarily remedied if those affected live in a very low-stimulus environment.
+People with ADHD can be temporarily relieved if they live in a very low-stimulus environment.
 However, the symptoms return immediately and unchanged when they return to a normal environment.

-Taking all ADHD sufferers to lonely mountain huts is certainly not a practicable solution.
-Nor does it make sense to keep children away from media or “only” allow them to consume media as was common in their parents’ generation: although this would reduce the current stress, it would probably also prevent the brain from adapting to the media intensity that the child will have to expect in later life.
-The continued growth in media consumption over the coming decades would probably further overtax those affected who have grown up with such “artificial” lack of stimuli.
+It would barely make sense to keep children with ADHD away from media or “only” allow them to consume media as was common in their parents’ generation: although this would reduce the current stimulus load , it would also prevent the brain from adapting to the media intensity that the child can expect in later life.
+The further increase in media consumption over the coming decades could further overtax people with ADHD who have grown up with such “artificially” low levels of stimulation.
 In addition, a lack of media literacy would lead to exclusion, which would also cause massive stress - not belonging is the strongest stressor there is.